mamosova/alenatut/tutorials/2016/01/adri/teched-re.md

 ---
-title: Add a map display to your app
+title: Add a map display to your app-re
 description: Add a map to your app and geolocate a street address
 tags: [  tutorial>beginner, topic>sapui5, products>sap-hana-cloud-platform, products>sap-web-ide ]
 primary_tag: topic>abap-development